ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 - Designed for HPC - Linux workloads Clients (POSIX)
 - Designed for Machine Learning, Big Data, Financial Modelling
 - 100 GB/s throughout & sub millisecond latencies
-- Deployment types **Persistent** or **Scratch**
+- Deployment types: **Persistent** or **Scratch**
-  - Scratch - Optimized for Short term no replication & fast ( Designed for pure performance) - No HA or replication
+  - **Scratch** - Optimized for short term without replication.
+Fast (Designed for pure performance) - No HA
-  - Persistent - longer term, HA (in one AZ), self-healing
+  - **Persistent** - longer term, replication HA (in one AZ), self-healing.
 - Accessible over VPN or Direct Connect
-- Can be backed up to S3 ( Manual or Automatic 0-35 days retention)
+- Can be backed up to S3 (Manual or Automatic 0-35 days retention)
-  - Lazy-loaded from S3 into file system.
+  - Lazy-loaded from S3 into file system when needed
+  - They may appear to be present but are only loaded from S3 when accessed.
+  - `hsm_archive` can be used to export back to S3 at any point
+- Lustre splits data up during storage
-- Metadata stored on metadata targets
+  - Metadata stored on metadata targets (MST)
   - Objects stored on object storage targets (OSTs)

-**Exam keywords:**
+- Baseline performance depends on size:
+  - Min.
+1.2 TB, increments of 2.4 TB
+  - **Scratch** - 200 MB/s per TB of storage
+  - **Persistent** - 50, 100, 200 MB/s per TB storage
+  - Burst up to 1,300 MB/s per TB (credits)

+#### 1.16.9.1.
+Exam keywords:

 * Lustre, very high-end performance requirements, POSIX, HPC, big data requirements.
-* Machine learning, Sagemaker
+* Machine learning, Sagemaker, very high-performance file system.
+* Windows, SMB - Not Lustre

 ![](Pics/FSxLustre.png)